G4-17 Reporting boundaries in the consolidated financial statements

 |Product and service labelling||x||x|

-G4-22 Effects of any restatements of information provided
+G4-22 Effects of any restatements of information provided in earlier reports

 G4-23 Changes from previous reporting periods in scope, boundary or measurement methods

-There were no significant changes during the reporting period for topics identified as material (GRI aspects).
+With the exception of the updated calculation for the environmental impact and CO2 emissions, there were no significant changes during the reporting period for topics identified as material (GRI aspects).
 If, in individual cases, a new measuring method is used, this is noted under the respective indicator.
 With regard to the change to reporting limits, see G4-17.